Cost Automata, Safe Schemes, and Downward Closures: Preliminaries

 \AP The \kl{lambda-term} \intro(lambda){represented} by a \kl{recursion scheme} $\Gg$ as above, denoted $\intro*\Lambda(\Gg)$, is the limit of applying recursively the following operation to $X_0$: take an occurrence of some \kl{nonterminal} $X$, and replace it with $\Rr(X)$ (the \kl{nonterminals} should be chosen in a fair way, so that every \kl{nonterminal} is eventually replaced).
 Thus, $\Lambda(\Gg)$ is a (usually infinite) regular \kl{lambda-term} obtained by unfolding the \kl{nonterminals} of $\Gg$ according to their definition.
-We remark that when substituting $\Rr(X)$ for a \kl{nonterminal} $X$ there is no need for any renaming of \kl(lambda){variables} (capture-avoiding substitution), since $\Rr(X)$ does not contain \kl(lambda){free variables} other than \kl{nonterminals}.
-We only consider recursion schemes for which $\Lambda(\Gg)$ is well-defined (e.g.~by requiring that $\Rr(X)$ is not a single \kl{nonterminal}). \AP A \kl{recursion scheme} $\Gg$ is \intro(scheme){safe} if $\Lambda(\Gg)$ is \kl(lambda){safe}.
+We remark that when substituting $\Rr(X)$ for a \kl{nonterminal} $X$ there is no need for any renaming of \kl(lambda){variables} (\kl{capture-avoiding substitution}), since $\Rr(X)$ does not contain \kl(lambda){free variables} other than \kl{nonterminals}.
+We only consider \kl{recursion schemes} for which $\Lambda(\Gg)$ is well-defined (e.g.~by requiring that $\Rr(X)$ is not a single \kl{nonterminal}). \AP A \kl{recursion scheme} $\Gg$ is \intro(scheme){safe} if $\Rr(X)$ is safe for all nonterminals $X$.
+When this is the case, then also the lambda-term $\Lambda(\Gg)$ is \kl(lambda){safe}.